 Secondary keywords are keywords that are related to your primary keyword that will also rank from your content.

-Instead of using the same keyword over and over again, use secondary variations to rank for more keywords and prevent keyword stuffing.
+Instead of using the same keyword over and over again, use secondary variations to rank for more relevant keywords and prevent keyword stuffing.

 You can use third-party SEO tools like Ahrefs or SEMrush to start your keyword research for your SaaS, gauge these keywords, and see if they have similar SERP appearances.